Mike Moustakas Player Props: Rockies vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff is third in MLB with a collective 9.5 strikeouts per nine innings.
+- The 9.5 strikeouts per nine innings put together by the Braves pitching staff ranks third in MLB.

-- The Braves have the eighth-ranked team ERA among all MLB pitching staffs (3.86).
+- The Braves have the sixth-ranked team ERA among all MLB pitching staffs (3.81).

-- Braves pitchers combine to give up the 10th-fewest home runs in baseball (72 total, 1.1 per game).
+- Braves pitchers combine to rank 12th in baseball in home runs surrendered (74 total, 1.1 per game).

-- The right-hander last appeared on Friday against the Washington Nationals, when he went 5 1/3 innings, allowing no earned runs while giving up three hits.
+- The righty's most recent time out came on Sunday against the Washington Nationals, when he tossed 5 1/3 innings, surrendering five earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.